 To get involved, sign up for our email list or connect with us on social media.

-We gratefully acknowledge funding from the American Political Science Association’s Presidential Task Force for New Partnerships, as well as backing from our many Sponsors and Supporters.
+We gratefully acknowledge our pilot funding from the American Political Science Association’s Presidential Task Force for New Partnerships and financial support from Mark Lewine and the John Gray Paynther Program (2021-2022), as well as backing from our many Sponsors and Supporters.